Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/Terminals/dotNet/ConfiguringHubAdvanced.md

 If you simply fire a Fr8 Hub up locally, its core should work with no additional require configuration beyond the setting of your master administrator account.

-However, there are a number of subsystems that require additional accounts or configuration.
+However, there are a number of essentially optional subsystems that require additional accounts or configuration.
+There are also a case or two where the default settings point to a single free account that may get noisy with the output of other Fr8 Developers, in which case you may want to change the settings to "go private".

-Web.config looks for these settings in a file called settings.config.
-A sample of this file is available at settings.config.readme.
+The Fr8 Hub project uses web.config, of course, but we've set it up to look for an external file called settings.config for some settings.
+A sample of this file is available in a file in the root called settings.config.readme, found in HubWeb/Config/HubWeb.

-You need to add any settings you want to change or set, and save the file as settings.config (i.e. remove the ".readme".)
+If you want to use any of these settings, update their values and save the file as settings.config, in the same location.  (i.e. remove the ".readme".)

 Some Fr8 Subsystems will not work out of the box until these settings are configured.

-We've just created an Administration Settings
-Wizard to make this process easier but it's in an early stage.
+Roadmap: We've just created an Administration Settings Wizard to make this process easier but it's in an early stage.

 The System User Account